mikeizbicki/ucr-cs100/textbook/tools/Makefiles/cs100HW4/README.md

 Hello World!
 ```
 Our source code successfully compiled and we ran the executable `hello`.
-If we updated `hello.cpp` to output `Hello World!
+If we update `hello.cpp` to output `Hello World!
 Great weather today!`, we make the necessary changes to the source code and enter `make`:
 ```
 $ make
 g++ hello.cpp -o hello